RobinKumar5986/wwwhisper/README.md

    requested resource, sub-request returns HTTP status code 403, which is returned to the user.

-The login page which is presented to not authenticated users asks the user to sign-in with Persona.
-Sign-in process returns a cryptographically-secure assertion that is sent to wwwhisper and that allows to determine a verified email address of the user.
+The login page, which is presented to not authenticated users, asks the user to sign-in with Persona.
+Sign-in process returns a cryptographically-secure assertion that is sent to the wwwhisper and that allows to determine a verified email address of the user.
 The assertion does not carry user's password and is valid only for the current domain, because of this, a malicious site can not use the